 way by trying to imitate the Firefox XUL itself, which

-you can find in a file called browser.jar (you can
+you can find in a file called browser.jar

-extract it with unzip) somewhere in your Firefox
+) somewhere in your Firefox

 installation directories (a typical directory under Linux would

-be /usr/share/firefox/chrome/browser.jar,
+be /usr/share/firefox/chrome/browser.jar

 but YMMV).
 Similarly, if